in28minutes/cloud.in28minutes.com/_posts/2022-09-27-gcp-for-aws-experts.md

 | How do you connect on-premise with the cloud?|AWS VPN(shared), AWS Direct Connect (dedicated)|Cloud VPN(shared), Cloud Interconnect (dedicated)|

 ### 1.4: Storage Services

+Here is a quick comparison of storage services in AWS vs Google Cloud.

 |Type|AWS|Google Cloud|
 |:--:|:--|:--|